 There’s very little way to put a gloss on this so let’s get it over with straightaway: Sergio Leone’s films are misogynistic in their representation of women.
-Women are beaten, raped, or pressured into having sex in the vilest way in every film.
+Women are beaten, treat raped, generic viagra or pressured into having sex in the vilest way in every film.
 They’re manipulated by the men, often have few if any lines, and although they’ll sometimes be saved or protected, they actually have very little say in the matter.

 In Fistful Of Dollars (1964), Marisol (Marianne Koch) is taken by Ramòn (Gian Marià Volante) to pay her husband’s gambling debts: ‘It is an old story’, the innkeeper tells Joe (Clint Eastwood).
 She’s separated from her nominally holy family – she’s Mary, her son is Jesus – and kept to serve Ramòn’s whim.
 To add to her strife, a comic moment will come when Joe punches her in the face by accident and then uses her as a counter in the complex game he’s playing to profit from the warring of the Baxters and the Rojos.
 Joe will ultimately save her and her family, in his one unambiguously good act: ‘Because I knew someone like you once.
 There was no one there to help.’
 However, the stern matriarch of the Baxters played by Margarita Lozano – and who Joe has already surprised earlier in the film in her boudoir will be shot to death on the porch of her burning houses, having already watched the massacre of her family.